dhirmadi/mwap/docs/architecture/domainmap.md

 * **Relations**:

   * Used only in runtime workflows for sorting, tagging, mailing, etc.
-  * Handled via cloud microagents (file listing, moving, metadata enrichment)
+  * Handled via cloud API integrations and internal middleware (e.g., file listing, metadata parsing)

 ---